tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 This repo holds the bash scripts used to set up our specific cluster configuration for the Winter Classic pre-competition.
 We did not follow an exact tutorial — we wanted to experiment and figure it out ourselves, so there was a lot of trial and error.
+This is not meant as a tutorial or to be recreated exactly, but just to document some of our process.
+This cluster intended to be temporary and is now spun down, so any hardcoded credentials (bad practice I know) found are no longer valid.

 ## Architecture
 ```